raxigan/pcfy-my-mac/README.md

 ## Dock and Switcher replacement

+It is not my intention to hate the Dock here, but...
+Let's get rid of it 😄.

 There is no option to hide the Dock completely, so it's required to tweak its auto-hide configuration.

 1. In macOS _System Preferences_ → _Dock & Menu Bar_ enable _Automatically hide and show the Dock_.